Before the Storm: Prepare Your Home

 Never try to power the house with a generator (back feeding); this is an extremely dangerous practice and could overload circuitry and burn down your home.

 There is always a risk of carbon monoxide poisoning when using portable generators that are not well ventilated.
 Carbon monoxide (CO) is an odorless, tasteless, invisible, poison gas.
 Every year, 1,500 people die of CO poisoning and 10,000 others need medical attention because of it.
 CO poisoning is a real threat, one that you cannot see, smell, or taste, but that you can prevent.

 During The Storm

-•Operate generators in well ventilated locations outdoors away from all doors, windows and
+•Operate generators in well ventilated locations outdoors away from all doors, windows and vent openings.

-•Locate generators so that exhaust fumes cannot enter homes through windows, doors or
+•Locate generators so that exhaust fumes cannot enter homes through windows, doors or other building openings.

 •Do not refuel generators while they are running.